IEL Tip Sheet: Using Predictable Books with Young Children

 When we make predictions, we form ideas about the future based on what we already know or believe.
 A predictable book is one that features patterns, sequences, and connections in the illustrations or words that enable children to guess “what comes next” in the story.
-Predictable books can be used to help 2-, 3-, and 4-year-olds learn what to expect from spoken and written language (see Illinois Early Learning and Development Benchmarks 1.B.ECb With teacher assistance, participate in collaborative conversations with diverse partners (e.g., peers and adults in both small and large groups) about age-appropriate topics and texts., 2.A.ECa Engage in book-sharing experiences with purpose and understanding.,
+Predictable books can be used to help 2-, 3-, and 4-year-olds learn what to expect from spoken and written language.
+(See Illinois Early Learning and Development Benchmarks 1.B.ECb With teacher assistance, participate in collaborative conversations with diverse partners (e.g., peers and adults in both small and large groups) about age-appropriate topics and texts., 2.A.ECa Engage in book-sharing experiences with purpose and understanding.,

 Expand on children's predictions.

 can make up dialogue between characters in wordless and nearly wordless books.

 You might say, for example, "There are no words to tell us what is going on in

 this picture.
 What do you think this boy might say to the dog?"

 who know a book well can discuss different versions of the same story.
 For